wa-research/Joqer/README.md

 Joqer
 =====

-A simple and fast serverless queue.
+A simple and fast persistent serverless queue.

 Notable features: